PKizzle/dns/cmd/atomdns/handlers/tsig/README.md

 | `tsig/secret`    | `string` | No...Pkv=        | Secret, as configured.         |
 | `tsig/algorithm` | `string` | hmac-sha512.     | Algorithm, as configured.      |

 Each of these can be used by respective "upstream" handlers to sign messages.
+Note _tsig_ does not register a `tsig/msgfunc` as these are unconditionally executed by all handlers that returns a message.